 If another person’s actions killed your loved one, a personal injury lawyer will identify the responsible parties and determine whether you have a legal right to bring a wrongful death claim.

 To hold the wrongdoer responsible for your injuries, you must satisfy the elements associated with your claim for recovery.
 As outlined above, there are many different claims for recovery, each with unique elements.
-However, every claim has one element in common—your injuries were caused by the complained of action.
+However, every claim has one element in common—your injuries were caused by the complaint of action.
 Under personal injury law, you cannot hold a defendant liable for damages that were not caused by their actions.
-Thus, there must be a relationship between the complained of injury and the defendant’s conduct.
+Thus, there must be a relationship between the complaint of injury and the defendant’s conduct.

 Under the law, this idea is called causation.
 It may be difficult at first to identify the potential causes of your injury.
 However, with the help of a trained attorney, you will begin to see how the defendant’s conduct ultimately caused your injury.

 When thinking about your injury, it is important to recognize that causation is not confined to time and place.
 For example, if you are involved in a trucking accident, the trucking company may be held directly responsible for your injuries by hiring a reckless truck driver.
 Had the trucking company taken greater care while hiring drivers, a reckless driver would not have been on the road, and you would not have been involved in an accident.
 As demonstrated by this example, the cause of your injury may not be readily apparent at the scene of the crash.
 Often, a detailed investigation must be conducted before all wrongdoers are identified.

 Money Damages Available To Injured Victims

 If you sustain injuries because of a wrongdoer’s actions, you are entitled to compensation for all harm caused by their actions.
 This includes the physical costs associated with your injuries and all the mental and emotional damage flowing from your injuries.